Table of Contents

 As a special feature on top of the VRDP support, VirtualBox supports remote USB devices over the wire as well.
 That is, the VirtualBox guest that runs on one computer can access the USB devices of the remote computer on which the VRDP data is being displayed the same way as USB devices that are connected to the actual host.
 This allows for running virtual machines on a VirtualBox host that acts as a server, where a client can connect from elsewhere that needs only a network adapter and a display capable of running an RDP viewer.
 When USB devices are plugged into the client, the remote VirtualBox server can access them.

-For these remote USB devices, the same filter rules apply as for other USB devices, as described with the section called “USB settings”.
+For these remote USB devices, the same filter rules apply as for other USB devices, as described with Section 3.10.1, “USB settings”.
 All you have to do is specify "Remote" (or "Any") when setting up these rules.

 Accessing remote USB devices is only possible if the RDP client